dssg/cincinnati/README.md

 * mdbtools 0.7.1
 * gnumeric 1.12.9
 * stanford-ner-2015-12-09
-* ...and many Ptyhon packages
+* ...and many Python packages

 To ease the setup, a Dockerfile is provided which builds an Ubuntu 14.04 image with all dependencies included and properly configured.